Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Rapid Creek SA2 had an extremely high national income level based on latest ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers was $74,907 and the average income stood at $88,064, compared to Greater Darwin's figures of $66,956 and $77,199 respectively.
-Based on Wage Price Index growth of 8.44% since financial year 2023, current estimates for September 2025 would be approximately $81,229 (median) and $95,497 (average).
+The Rapid Creek SA2's income level is extremely high nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
+The Rapid Creek SA2's median income among taxpayers is $74,907 and the average income stands at $88,064, which compares to figures for Greater Darwin's of $66,956 and $77,199 respectively.
+Based on Wage Price Index growth of 8.44% since FY-23, current estimates would be approximately $81,229 (median) and $95,497 (average) as of September 2025.
 Census data reveals household, family and personal incomes all rank highly in Rapid Creek, between the 78th and 92nd percentiles nationally.
-The largest income segment comprises 35.8% earning $1,500 - 2,999 weekly, with 1,220 residents falling into this category, aligning with the broader area where this cohort also represents 36.7%.
-A significant 32.6% earn above $3,000 weekly.
-Housing accounts for 14.0% of income and strong earnings rank residents within the 80th percentile for disposable income.
-The area's SEIFA income ranking places it in the 8th decile.
+The data shows the largest segment comprises 35.8% earning $1,500 - 2,999 weekly (1,220 residents), aligning with the broader area where this cohort likewise represents 36.7%.
+A significant 32.6% earn above $3,000 weekly, reflecting pockets of prosperity that drive robust local economic activity.
+Housing accounts for 14.0% of income while strong earnings rank residents within the 80th percentile for disposable income and the area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income